OllisGit/OctoPrint-DisplayLayerProgress/README.md

 The implementation is based on four steps:

-1. PreProcessing the selected G-Code (replace layer-comment with M117 indicator G-Code)
+1. PreProcessing the selected G-Code during upload (replace layer-comment with M117 indicator G-Code)
 2. Read total layer and height count from G-Code before start (used last layer-comment)
 3. G-Code-hook to collect the current layer information (M117-command from step 1)
 4. Progress-Hook to write all information to the printer/navbar/browserTitle

+If you receive a popup message: "Layer indicator not found in file!", then check Layer-Indicator comments in the layer-settings section against your g-code.
+If you adjust the layer expression, then you need to reupload your g-code file again.

 ![browserTitle](screenshots/browser-title-tab.png "Progress in Browser Tab")
 ![navbar](screenshots/navbar.jpg "Progress in NavBar")